The Coronavirus pandemic saw many people start working from home. But now, is there really any reason to go back to the office?

 While the benefits of remote work to employees are easier to see, you can still find several advantages to employers too.

 Just as workers can now work for any company no matter where they are in the world, employers can hire people without having to worry about where they are based.
 This opens up the talent pool massively, meaning they can hire the best of the best.
-Being able to advertise remote work or any other type of flexible working makes your business an attractive place to work, you will attract a higher calibre of applicant.
+Being able to advertise remote jobs UK or any other type of flexible working makes your business an attractive place to work, you will attract a higher calibre of applicant.
 It’s a win-win situation.

 The fact that employees like working from home so much also brings benefits to their employers.
 Happier workers are more productive, they take fewer days off and they stay with the company for longer.